rubenfm77/Netflix_SQL/README.md

 ## Objective

 The idea is to do some simple SQL queries answering some questions.
-Check out the original work from Najirh

 ### 1. Count Number of Movies vs TV Shows